 Specific principles of educational system management.

-The principle of combining the interests of children's and adult teams proceeds from these features of the school as a socio-pedagogical system and assumes, on the one hand, taking into account the peculiarities of the formation and development of the children's team, whose members do not yet have sufficient social experience, provides for the development of children's independence, initiative, requires protecting children's sense of self-consciousness.
-On the other hand, the observance of this principle implies taking into account the specifics of the adult team.
-This provides for the possibility of relying on life experience, social activities, political maturity, responsibility of teachers, a sense of teacher pride, involves maintaining the authority of the teacher in the eyes of children and their parents.
+The principle of combining the interests of children's and adult groups comes from these features of the school as a socio-pedagogical system and assumes, on the one hand, taking into account the peculiarities of the formation and development of the children's team, whose members do not yet have sufficient social experience, provides for the development of children's independence, initiative, and requires protecting the children's sense of self-awareness.
+On the other hand, adherence to this principle presupposes taking into account the specifics of the adult team.
+In this case, it is possible to rely on life experience, social activities, political maturity, responsibility of teachers, a sense of teacher pride, presupposes maintaining the authority of the teacher in the eyes of children and their parents.

-Pedagogical direction of managerial activity at school.
-School management means the implementation of a variety of activities: administrative, economic, organizational, legal, pedagogical.
-This activity is aimed at solving problems of various nature, for example, strengthening the material and technical base of the school, building and repairing educational buildings, supplying equipment, landscaping, school buildings, purchasing furniture, teaching aids, ensuring sanitary and hygienic conditions, arranging pedagogical personnel, recruitment of classes, regulation of the working hours of the school, control over the activities of teachers and students, organization of mass events with students, ensuring cohesion, a creative attitude to business, etc. However, the effectiveness of this activity is achieved when it is completely subordinated to pedagogical tasks.
+Pedagogical direction of management activities at school.
+Managing a school means carrying out a variety of activities: administrative, economic, organizational, legal, pedagogical.
+This activity is aimed at solving problems of various nature, for example, strengthening the material and technical base of the school, constructing and repairing educational buildings, supplying equipment, landscaping the territory, school buildings, purchasing furniture, educational visual aids, ensuring sanitary and hygienic conditions, placing pedagogical personnel, staffing classes, regulating school operating hours, monitoring the activities of teachers and students, organizing mass events with students, ensuring cohesion, a creative attitude to work, etc. However, the effectiveness of this activity is achieved when it is completely subordinated to pedagogical tasks.

-The principle of normativity.
-School management should be carried out on the basis of a certain generally accepted regulatory framework, in accordance with the existing recommendations governing various aspects of educational work, regulations, charter, instructions, guidelines, circular letters of the Ministry of Education.
+Principle of normativity.
+School management should be carried out on the basis of a certain generally accepted regulatory framework, in accordance with existing recommendations regulating various aspects of educational work, regulations, charter, instructions, guidelines, circular letters of the Ministry of Education.

-The principle of objectivity involves strict adherence to the requirements of the objective laws of the educational process, taking into account the real capabilities of the teaching staff, the real contribution of each of its members, is the main condition for the activities of the school.
+Principle of objectivity presupposes strict adherence to the requirements of the objective laws of the educational process, taking into account the real capabilities of the teaching staff, the real contribution of each of its members, is the main condition for the school’s activities.

-Unity of pedagogical positions consists of the formation of a unified view of the tasks of the lesson, the importance of extracurricular work, the assessment of the final results of work, leads to the provision of uniform requirements for students, a single style of relations between students and teachers, etc.
+Unity of pedagogical positions consists of the formation of a common view on the objectives of the lesson, the importance of extracurricular work, evaluation of the final results of work, leads to the provision of uniform requirements for students, a uniform style of relations between students and teachers, etc.

-The principle of combining state and public principles .
-We must not allow the alienation of the school from society and society from the school, the isolation of the school from the processes taking place in public life, as well as the narrowness and corporatism of the professional interests of teachers.
-The school has always faced the task of combining the efforts of the state and society to solve the problems of development, the organic merging of public and state principles in its management. .
+The principle of combining state and social principles .
+It is impossible to allow the school to be alienated from society and society from the school, the school to be isolated from the processes occurring in public life, as well as the narrowness and corporatism of the professional interests of teachers.
+The school has always been faced with the task of uniting the efforts of the state and society to solve development problems, the organic fusion of social and state principles in its management. .

 Any system of principles can be used in management.
-After all, as A. Fayol writes, "the trouble is not a lack of principles.
+After all, as A. Fayol writes, “the trouble is not a lack of principles.
 One must be able to operate with principles.
-This is a difficult art that requires thoughtfulness, experience of determination and a sense of proportion."
+This is a difficult art that requires thoughtfulness, experience, determination and a sense of proportion.”

 There is a close relationship between the principles and methods of managing the teaching staff.
-Methods, according to the definition of Pidkasisty P.I., are ways, ways of implementing the principles of management, achieving the intended goals. .
-The most well-known methods of team management are management decision-making methods ( brainstorming method, discussion, business game, routine method, etc.) and methods of their implementation(methods of collective and individual motivation, administrative methods, etc.)
+Methods, as defined by P.I.
+Pidkasisty, are ways and means of implementing management principles and achieving intended goals. .
+The most well-known methods of team management include management decision making methods (“brainstorming” method, discussion, “business game”, regulatory method, etc.) and methods for their implementation(methods of collective and individual motivation, administrative methods, etc.)

-Thus, the process of managing the teaching staff requires a high level of professionalism from the leaders.
-An effective leader is one who, at the stage of implementing a particular managerial function, demonstrates only positive personal qualities, using effective principles and methods of interaction with the team for this.
+Thus, the process of managing a teaching staff requires a high level of professionalism from managers.
+An effective leader is considered to be one who, at the stage of implementing a particular management function, demonstrates only positive personal qualities, using effective principles and methods of interaction with the team.

-The effectiveness of the management process, the mood of people in the organization, relations between employees depend on many factors: the immediate working conditions, the professionalism of personnel, the level of management, etc. And one of the first roles in a number of these factors is played by the personality of the leader.
+The effectiveness of the management process, the mood of people in the organization, and relationships between employees depend on many factors: immediate working conditions, the professionalism of personnel, the level of management, etc. And one of the first roles among these factors is played by the personality of the manager.

-Today it is impossible for one leader to solve all managerial tasks, therefore, it becomes necessary to build the organizational structure of an educational institution.
+Today it is impossible for one leader to solve all management tasks, so there is a need to build an organizational structure of an educational institution.

-An organizational structure is a way of dividing a common goal into subgoals and distributing the latter between subsystems or elements.
-Defining the organizational structure, the subject of management regulates the powers and responsibilities of the participants in joint activities, as well as the rules for their interaction vertically and horizontally.
+Organizational structure is usually called the method of dividing a common goal into subgoals and distributing the latter between subsystems or elements.
+By determining the organizational structure, the subject of management regulates the powers and responsibilities of participants in joint activities, as well as the rules of their interaction vertically and horizontally.

-From the point of view of management, an educational institution, like any social system, can be structured into a subject and an object of management.
-The subject of management includes all those persons and social groups that organize the management process.
-Those individuals and groups to whom control actions are addressed act as objects of control.
-Since in social systems management is associated with people, it takes the form of leadership.
-It is customary to call the subjects of management managers and governing bodies, and the objects of management - executors (subordinates), or executive bodies.
+From a management point of view, an educational institution, like any social system, can be structured into a subject and an object of management.
+The subject of management includes all those persons and social groups who organize the management process.
+Those individuals and groups to whom control actions are addressed act as control objects.
+Since management in social systems is concerned with people, it takes the form of leadership.
+Subjects of management are usually called managers and governing bodies, and objects of management are called executors (subordinates), or executive bodies.

 The pedagogical system is “a set of interconnected structural and functional components subordinated to the goals of upbringing, education and training of the younger generation and adults” (N.V.
 Kuzmina).

-The internal organizational structure of the system is determined not only by its intended purpose, but also by the ways of sectioning the system, i.e. criteria that are accepted as the leading structure-forming factors.
-For example, when targeting an organization, its multi-level structure will correspond to a hierarchy or "tree of goals".
+The internal organizational structure of the system is determined not only by its intended purpose, but also by the methods of sectioning the system, i.e. criteria that are accepted as leading structure-forming factors.
+For example, with a target division of an organization, its multi-level structure will correspond to a hierarchy or “tree of goals”.

-With a multi-level hierarchical structure of management, the same persons or bodies can simultaneously act as an object of management in relation to a superior person or body and as a subject of management in relation to subordinate persons.
+With a multi-level hierarchical management structure, the same persons or bodies can act simultaneously as an object of management in relation to a superior person or body and as a subject of management in relation to subordinate persons.

-The structure of such a system as a school is diverse, polystructural; a huge number of structures of various kinds operate in it, which can be grouped into four main groups.
+The structure of a system such as a school is diverse, polystructural; it has a huge number of structures of various kinds, which can be grouped into four main groups.

-1) C the structure of the material and educational base of the school, those. a way of linking such elements as school buildings, furniture, technical equipment, educational and visual aids, technical teaching aids, etc.
+1) C structure of the school’s material and educational base, those. a method of connecting elements such as school buildings, furniture, technical equipment, educational visual aids, technical teaching aids, etc.

-2) The structure of the general school team, including:
+2) The structure of the school team, including:

-the structure of the teaching staff, which includes methodological commissions on subjects, subject departments, educators, various informal groups, etc.;
+the structure of the teaching staff, which includes methodological commissions for subjects, subject departments, educators, various informal groups, etc.;

-the structure of the student team, consisting of groups of primary, secondary and senior classes, various student associations in accordance with the interests of students;
+the structure of the student body, consisting of groups of primary, secondary and senior classes, various student associations in accordance with the interests of students;

-the structure of the administrative apparatus (organizational structure of management).
+structure of the management apparatus (organizational structure of management).

-3) Process Structures- the most mobile, dynamic, manifested in the activities of people.
-There are a huge number of procedural structures in the school, ranging from the structure of each lesson to the innovative process.
-System-forming, uniting, subordinating all the rest is the educational process.
+3) Procedural structures- the most mobile, dynamic, manifested in people’s activities.
+There are a huge number of procedural structures in school, ranging from the structure of each lesson to the innovation process.
+The system-forming process, uniting and subordinating everything else, is the educational process.

-4) The last block in the general school structure - the most complex and least studied - its spiritual structure.
+4) The last block in the general school structure is the most complex and less studied - its spiritual structure.
 This is its philosophy, mission, policy and strategy, organizational culture.

-Organizational culture- this is a system of ideas, values and patterns of behavior, shared by all its members, setting guidelines for their behavior and actions, as well as a sign-symbolic system (mythology, rites and rituals, organizational heroes, organizational taboos, communication language and slogans).
+Organizational culture is a system of ideas, values and patterns of behavior shared by all its members, setting guidelines for their behavior and actions, as well as a sign-symbolic system (mythology, rites and rituals, heroes of the organization, organizational taboos, language of communication and slogans).

-When considering the management system of a school, the composition of its subjects, a set of managerial functions, and the organizational structure of management (their hierarchical structure, managerial connections and relationships, subordination and subordination by levels, links and blocks) are usually singled out.
+When considering the management system of a school, the composition of its subjects, the set of management functions, the organizational structure of management (their hierarchical structure, management connections and relationships, subordination and subordination by levels, links and blocks) are usually distinguished.

-The organizational structure of the control system is usually depicted in the form of a diagram, a model called an organigram, where, in addition to the subjects, the connections between them are shown: who reports to whom (relationship of subordination), who interacts with whom on an equal footing (relationship of coordination).
+The organizational structure of a management system is usually depicted in the form of a diagram, a model called an organigram, where, in addition to the subjects, the connections between them are shown: who reports to whom (subordination relationships), who interacts with whom on equal terms (coordination relationships).

 There are several types of organizational structures for managing an educational institution: linear, functional, linear-functional, divisional, project and matrix.
-Let's consider the main ones.
+Let's look at the main ones.

 Linear- represents a sequence (hierarchy) of individual and collective subjects, arranged in order of subordination from top to bottom, i.e. in relationships of subordination;

-functional, where the subjects line up in accordance with their functional duties, where coordination links are indicated;
+Functional, where subjects are lined up in accordance with their functional responsibilities, where coordination links are indicated;

-Linear-functional organizational structure, where the connections and relations of subjects are characterized simultaneously by subordination and coordination, i.e. developed both vertically and horizontally;
+Linear-functional organizational structure, where connections and relationships of subjects are characterized simultaneously by subordination and coordination, i.e. developed both vertically and horizontally;

-for schools that have switched to the development mode, along with the linear functional, there is also matrix a structure in which various mixed management entities (creative groups, organizing committees, research teams, etc.) are represented, which are temporarily created to solve one or another innovative task or problem.
+for schools that have switched to development mode, along with the linear-functional one, there is also matrix a structure in which various mixed management subjects are represented (creative groups, organizing committees, research teams, etc.), which are created temporarily to solve a particular innovative task or problem.

 The most common organizational structure of an educational institution in practice is a linear-functional structure (Appendix 1).

-Speaking about the organizational structures of the management of an educational institution, it is impossible not to say about the levels of the management system.
+Speaking about the organizational structures of management of an educational institution, one cannot fail to mention the levels of the management system.
 The structure of the management system of most educational institutions is represented by 4 levels of management (vertical structure):

 First level- school director, heads of the school council, student committee, public associations.
-This level defines strategic direction of school development.
+This level determines strategic directions of school development.

-Second level- Deputy directors of the school, school psychologist, organizer of the children's movement, assistant director of the school for the administrative and economic part, as well as bodies and associations participating in self-government.
+Second level- deputy school directors, school psychologist, organizer of the children's movement, assistant director of the school for administrative and economic affairs, as well as bodies and associations participating in self-government.
 These entities carry out tactical control educational institution.

-Third level- teachers, educators, class teachers, performing operational managerial functions in relation to students and parents, children's associations, circles in the system of extracurricular activities.
+Third level- teachers, educators, class teachers who perform operational management functions in relation to students and parents, children's associations, clubs in the system of extracurricular activities.

-Fourth level - co-management- students, bodies of class and school-wide student self-government.
-The allocation of this level emphasizes the subject - the subjective nature of the relationship between teachers and students.
+Fourth level - co-management- students, class and school-wide student self-government bodies.
+The selection of this level emphasizes the subject - the subjective nature of the relationship between teachers and students.

-Each lower level of the subject of management is at the same time the object of management in relation to the higher level (Appendix 2).
-On each of them, its own structure of bodies, associations, councils, etc. unfolds horizontally.
+Each lower level of the subject of management is at the same time an object of management in relation to the higher level (Appendix 2).
+Each of them has its own structure of bodies, associations, councils, etc., unfolding horizontally.

-The fifth and sixth levels in the management structure may appear if several educational institutions are merged (level CEO), as well as when some body (for example, a board of founders, a board of trustees, a school conference, etc.).
-Subjects of this level are empowered to appoint and remove directors, distribute finances, change the purpose and structure of the school.
+The fifth and sixth levels in the management structure may appear if several educational institutions merge (level general director), as well as when some body (for example, a board of founders, a board of trustees, a school conference, etc.).
+Subjects at this level have the right to appoint and remove a director, distribute finances, and change the purpose and structure of the school.

 Chapter 2.
 Organization and management of an educational institution in modern conditions